leav-solutions/leav-engine/README.md

 - imagemagick (<=6.9)
 - ffmpeg
 - libreoffice
+- unoconv

 JS:
 - amqplib

 # Error Code

-- 1: file doesn't exist,
+- 1: file doesn't exist
 - 2: input is not a file
 - 3: error when getting file stats
 - 4: file output must be a png